johannayara/as_schemes/README.md

 If you see the help page for hardhat the installation was successful.

 #### Troubleshooting
 If when installing hardhat you get an dependency error titled ERESOLVE.
-This is because some of the dependencies are only compatible with certain versions.
-Please run the follwing commands and try installing the dependencies again:
+This is because some of the dependencies are only compatible with certain versions of other dependecies.
+Please run the follwing commands to uninstall the incompatible versions and try installing the dependencies again:
 ```bash
 npm uninstall --save-dev hardhat @nomicfoundation/hardhat-toolbox
 npm uninstall --save-dev hardhat-gas-reporter